A few winters ago, we spotted a hedgehog late one night foraging for food. Now they should be hibernating in the depths of winter, not roaming around.

 VueVille is born

 Both my wife and I enjoy learning new skills and I’ve always had a great love for technology.
-So we soon discovered the world of home automation.
+So from security cameras, we soon progressed to the world of smart homes and home automation.

 Ever since then, we have been on the path to building a smart home that seamlessly integrates home security, security cameras and home automation – all working perfectly with each other at a reasonable cost with no monthly fees.

-Still, I can’t emphasize enough the importance of planning: think about what you really want from your security equipment in the long run.
-Identifying your needs not just now, but thinking about what they may look like a few years into the future will save you a lot of money and hassle.
-So give the rest of this post a shot!back to menu ↑ back to menu ↑
+We can’t emphasize enough the importance of planning: think about what you really want from your security equipment in the long run.
+Identifying your needs not just now, but thinking about what they may look like a few years into the future will save you a lot of money and hassle.back to menu ↑

 What is a Smart Home?